 Hems and Cuffs

-Both jackets feature snug, elasticized cuffs.
+Both synthetic jackets feature snug, elasticized cuffs.
 They are designed to keep the cold from seeping in.

 The cuffs on ThermoBall are slightly better because the internal elastic bands are recessed into them.
 Thanks to their design, they can nicely overlap a pair of gloves.
 Check our review Best Thin Lightweight Winter Gloves.

 Each model has an adjustable drawcord hem.
-The Nano Puff has a drawcord at the hem that allows you to easily seal in warmth.
+The Patagonia jacket has a drawcord at the hem that allows you to easily seal in warmth.
 The adjustable hem on the ThermoBall is just as functional.

 So that you can adjust the hem evenly, the ThermoBall features two waist cinches.
 They are designed to stay out of the way when you are carrying a backpack with a waist belt.